close-dev-team/mobile-close-channel-sdk-ios/Sample/README.md

 ## Adding a channel

 When the user is registered, a channel can be added.
 Go to the *Options* tab and tap *Add channel*.
-Then type for example `DEMO` to add a channel.
+Then type for example `SDKDEMO` to add a channel.

 💁‍♂️ Ask Close for other show codes.